2020-2023

 The beginning date of a leave for personal illness is the first working day the bargaining unit member is absent for illness, after all sick and medical leave days are exhausted.

-When granted a personal illness leave, the Board will maintain the hospitalization insurance coverage for said bargaining unit member through the month following the date of the beginning of such leave and/or according to provisions set forth in the Family and Medical Leave Act of 1993.
+When granted a personal illness leave, the Board will maintain the health insurance coverage for said bargaining unit member through the month following the date of the beginning of such leave and/or according to provisions set forth in the Family and Medical Leave Act of 1993.
 Coverage beyond the Board’s contribution will be an option of the bargaining unit member by remitting the premium on a monthly basis; however, the last day of coverage will not be extended beyond the last day the bargaining unit member is considered employed by the Board, unless the bargaining unit member is eligible for coverage as a retiree.

 Leave for personal illness will be terminated on the last day of each bargaining unit member’s contract year.

-8.2.4 Family Hardship Leave
+8.2.3 Family Hardship Leave

 The Board may grant a bargaining unit member a leave of absence without pay for a specified period of time of up to two (2) years.
-In no instance shall this leave be granted unless the Board determines that a suitable replacement can be hired.
-Board approved leaves shall not affect seniority within the District.

-8.2.5 Parental Leave
+8.2.4 Parental Leave

 The Board may grant a bargaining unit member a parental leave without pay for a specified period of time of up to two (2) years.
-Board approved leaves shall not affect seniority within the District.

-8.2.6 Planned Extended Leave
+8.2.5 Planned Extended Leave

-Upon completion of the leave the bargaining unit member shall be placed in an available position for which the member is qualified, except in case of reduction in force that could affect reemployment of staff on leave.
+Upon completion of the leave the bargaining unit member shall be placed in an available position for which the bargaining unit member is qualified, except in case of reduction in force that could affect reemployment of staff on leave.

-8.2.7 Leave Without Pay
+8.2.6 Leave Without Pay

 The Board recognizes that a leave without pay is sometimes necessary due to circumstances beyond a bargaining unit member’s control.
 Therefore, requests for absences from work that do not fall under any other leave policy may be granted by a supervising administrator.